 If your engine temperature is consistently higher than usual, it could indicate that the oil needs to be changed.

-Overheating can cause damage to engine components, so addressing the issue promptly is crucial.
+Overheating could cause damage to engine components, so addressing the issue promptly is crucial.

 You may notice a harsher, louder engine sound when oil becomes old and loses effectiveness.

-This could result from increased friction and metal-to-metal contact within the engine.
+This could lead to increased friction and metal-to-metal contact within the engine.

 Funnel